Germany, France press Greece to make fast, credible proposals

 “BRAVE CHOICE”

-After five years of economic crisis and mass unemployment, Greek electors voted 61.3 percent “No” to the bailout conditions already rejected by their government, casting Greece into uncharted territory.
+After five years of economic crisis and mass unemployment, Greek electors voted 61.3 percent ‘No’ to the bailout conditions already rejected by their radical leftist government, casting Greece into uncharted territory.

+“You made a very brave choice,” Tsipras said in a televised address as jubilant supporters filled Athens’ central Syntagma Square to celebrate the act of defiance towards Europe’s political and financial establishment.

-The euro slid against the dollar after the vote, and European shares and bonds took a hit when markets opened after the weekend.
+The euro slid against the dollar after the setback for Europe’s monetary union, and European shares and bonds took a hit when markets opened after the weekend.
 But the losses were contained and there was no sign of serious contagion to other weaker euro zone sovereigns.

 Analysts with several international banks said a “Grexit” from the euro zone was now their most likely scenario.